Spring Graduate Awards Competition

 - current graduate students: only official transcripts will be accepted.
 These may be original or certified true copies provided by the applicant's graduate program.
 Please note that students must request certified true copies of transcripts from their graduate program, not from the Faculty of Graduate and Postdoctoral Studies.

-- incoming graduate students only: if official transcripts are not at UBC yet, then unofficial eVision copies will be accepted.
+- incoming graduate students only: up-to-date, official transcripts on eVision will be accepted.
 These should be certified by the applicant's graduate program.
 Please note that students must request certified copies of transcripts from their graduate program, not from the Faculty of Graduate and Postdoctoral Studies.

 - one recommendation letter/form Only recommendation letter/form signed by the person providing the reference are acceptable; original, faxed, and scanned copies sent by e-mail directly to the applicant’s graduate program are acceptable.
 In some cases, a reference letter submitted for a previous scholarship competition may be used; see the application instructions for details.